 But having said that, it’s also crucial that both spouses are having their emotional needs met too and finding ways to connect that don’t have the expectation of sex.

-So if your marriage is lacking intimacy and you’ve wondered “Can a Marriage Last Without Intimacy?”, I urge you to explore one of my newer posts that answers that very question.
+So if your marriage is lacking intimacy and you’ve wondered “Can a Marriage Last Without Intimacy (click to read my article)?”, I urge you to explore one of my newer posts that answers that very question.

-How can I get the spark back in my marriage?
+How do I get the flame back in my marriage?

-Generally speaking, damage or neglect robs us of our feelings of love.
+In a marriage, generally speaking, damage or neglect robs us of our feelings of love.
+What damages us?

 According to renown marriage expert Dr. John Gottman, there are 4 pillars that destroy a marriage or relationship.

-He calls them the 4 Horsemen of the Apocalypse.
+He calls them the 4 Horsemen of the Apocalypse (click to read my article which details the 4).
 I have a previous post on this as well that is well worth diving into to learn more.

 Those 4 things are: